 What You Can Do

-Physical distancing guidelines are meant to protect everyone, especially older adults, from the COVID pandemic.
-However, isolation and loneliness can also cause harm for seniors.
-During the pandemic, many older people may be experiencing anxiety, depression and a loss of energy which can result in a decline in their personal eating, sleeping and physical and cognitive health.
-While you may not be able to see or touch older friends or family members like you want, you should still support them with vital social connections.
-It’s even more important to stay in touch with older adults, to make sure they’re safe and coping emotionally with the toll of this pandemic.
-Below, members of Aging Well Penticton, offer advice on how you can support older people who need it this winter.
+As we found out during the pandemic, isolation and loneliness can also cause harm to everyone, especially seniors.
+When isolated from community, many older people may experience anxiety, depression and a loss of energy which can result in a decline in their personal eating, sleeping and physical and cognitive health.
+Support can be as simple as social connections.
+Connect with seniors to make sure they’re safe and coping emotionally.
+Below, members of Aging Well Penticton, offer advice on how you can support older people who need it.

-The pandemic requires the age-old wisdom of neighbours helping neighbours.
+The age-old wisdom of neighbours helping neighbours is a perfect example of how you can help.
 Even if you don’t have family members that need help, look around at your neighbours.
 It’s incredible the support that some older residents are getting from the people who live in their apartment buildings or on their streets.
-We need more of that collective caring in the months ahead.
+We need more of that collective caring.
+It’s great for the senior and for the person doing the giving!

 Be Curious